Ultimate Guide to Load Testing Tools

 Virtual Load Injectors

-Utilize Amazon Web Services and Google Cloud Platform servers located in 13 zones throughout the United States, Canada, APAC, South America, and Europe.
+Utilize Amazon Web Services and Azure Cloud Services servers located in more than 20 zones throughout the United States, Canada, APAC, South America, and Europe.

 When you run a performance test, the infrastructure is dedicated to you.
 There are no shared servers.

 Set up, configure, and select the regions or countries where most of your website visitors come in from to understand performance from their perspective.